Data Lineage Definition:

 Organizations need visibility to how information moves through various workflow steps to ensure the quality of query results, business reports, business intelligence (BI) dashboards and training sets.
 Data quality is enhanced when data engineers can track who made a change and why, how something was updated, and which process was used.

-While data lineage may seem like an abstract concept, having full visibility to data through its lifecycle can bring value to the business across multiple areas:
+While data lineage may seem like an abstract concept, having full visibility to data through its lifecycle can bring value to the business across multiple areas.
+Some of the key benefits of data lineage management include:

-Reduce the cost of compliance with existing and future regulation
+Data lineage provides audit trails for data governance and regulatory purposes and reduces the cost of compliance with existing and future regulation.

-Build an agile data infrastructure that is responsive to change
+Data lineage can help you build an agile data infrastructure that is responsive to change and reduces the cost of application maintenance and new development.

-Improve business performance – Modern enterprises rely on BI and decision support systems (DSS) for almost every decision they make.
+Modern enterprises rely on BI and decision support systems (DSS) for almost every decision they make.
 Examples include features to prioritize in new product designs, where to place advertisements, and what sales and marketing strategies to employ to maximize revenue, profitability and customer loyalty.
-The phrase "garbage in, garbage out" applies to all aspects of analytics.
 Getting the data wrong can seriously skew the results and undermine business performance.

 Managing Data Lineage